AkshayPatel8140/Akshay-Patel/README.md

 - 👋 Hi, I’m Akshay Patel
 - 🇮🇳 I'm Indian
 - 👀 I’m React-Native developer
-- 🌱 I’m currently learning TypeScript
+- 🌱 I’m currently pursuing MS in Computer Science
 - 📫 You can connect me by send me the mail on the my [Email](akshagpatel1997@gmail.com)
 <!-- - 🏠 I'm from Ahmedabad which is the best city of the Gujarat state -->